 - It's a child friendly recipe

-- Bring the milk to a boil, reduce the heat to low to simmer (uncovered).
+- Bring the milk to a boil.

 - Simmer until the quinoa starts to thicken, stirring occasionally so it doesn't stick until most of the liquid is absorbed.
 This should take about 25-30 minutes, add a splash of water or milk if the pudding is too thick.

-- Serve hot or cold
+- Serve hot or cold.

-Yes, I would advise doing so by placing your quinoa in individual containers, then thaw it out in the fridge (for up to several hours) when you are ready to eat it (serve hot or cold)
+Yes, I would advise doing so by placing your quinoa in individual containers, then thaw it out in the fridge (for up to several hours) when you are ready to eat it (serve hot or cold).

 You may need to add some milk to the pudding to rejuvenate it.